A641 Improvement Scheme

 When were shops and businesses in the town of Brighouse which these plans will affect going to be told about this?
 Please answer

-Oliver asked 3 months agoThank you for taking the time to provide us with your feedback.Following this public engagement to get feedback on the preferred option (as confirmed through feedback from the previous consultation) which will feed into the detailed design of the scheme we will set about contacting those impacted by the scheme.
+Oliver asked almost 2 years agoThank you for taking the time to provide us with your feedback.Following this public engagement to get feedback on the preferred option (as confirmed through feedback from the previous consultation) which will feed into the detailed design of the scheme we will set about contacting those impacted by the scheme.
 It is important to get an understanding of what the interventions are following public opinion before contacting residents and businesses.
-Those affected by the scheme will be contacted in the coming months. -
+Those affected by the scheme will be contacted in the coming months.

 Documents, plans and proposals